skienzmatishun/rippreport/content/p/catalyst-held-back/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: A secretive political machine tried to buy Baldwin County elections with huge stacks of dark money.
+Campaign finance logs expose how special interests poured massive fortunes into bought candidates to capture local power.
+Read how voters finally checked this corrupt group at the ballot box.
 ---
 Of 150,104 registered voters, in Baldwin County, only 36,073 voted, that is only 24% of the voters.